fuxs/agent-tutorial/adk_tutorial01.md

 >
 >*Add 100 to 200*
 >
->*Subtract 50 and divide by 5*
+>*Subtract 50 from the result and divide by 5*

-Press Control-D to exit the agent.
+Press Control-C to exit the agent.

 Optional: stop and delete the MCP server with the following command